-Revd Alan Smithson – Alan is the superintendent minister of the circuit with pastoral responsibility for South Parade and Streetly Methodist Churches in the suburban and rural cluster of the circuit.
+Revd Alan Smithson – Alan has pastoral responsibility for Falcon Lodge, South Parade and Streetly Methodist Churches in the suburban and rural cluster of the circuit.

 Alan has been a presbyteral minister in the Methodist Church for nearly 25 years and has served in County Durham and Cheshire before coming to the Midlands.